 Various tools and resources can help individuals actively engage in unlearning and develop new thinking patterns.
 These tools focus on reflection, habit tracking, and knowledge restructuring.

-- Habit trackers: Monitor behavioral changes over time
+- Habit trackers: Monitor behavioral changes

 - Digital note-taking systems for structured reflection

-- Templates for self-assessment and mindset evaluation
+- Self-assessment templates for mindset evaluation

 | Step | Description |